Maxklb/Piscine42/README.md

 Each exercise is contained within its respective folder, with accompanying README files to explain what I did.

-## THANK YOU FOR VISITING MY REPOSITORY !!
+## Thank you for visiting my repository !!